(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

-Whereas artificial intelligence was first intended to replicate human intelligence \cite{brooks_1991}, it can be argued that pursuing this goal will not produce models that act in the most rational way \cite{wooldridge_2000}, therefore we first need to establish what the goal of artificial intelligence is.
-A useful categorisation distinguishes the goal of artificial agents across two dimensions: reasoning vs. behaviour, and human vs. rational \cite{russell_norvig_2022}.
+Whereas AI was first intended to replicate human intelligence \citep{brooks_1991}, it can be argued that pursuing this goal will not produce models that act in the most rational way \citep{wooldridge_2000}, therefore we first need to establish what the goal of AI is.
+A useful categorisation distinguishes the goal of artificial agents across two dimensions: reasoning vs. behaviour, and human vs. rational \citep{russell_norvig_2022}.
 The latter distinction exemplifies that often the ‘ideal’ reasoning or behaviour is not the one that most resembles human processes.
-In this definition, \textit{rational thinking} is defined in line with the \textit{laws of thought} approach, based in philosophy \cite{boole_2009,leech_2015}.
+In this definition, \textit{rational thinking} is defined in line with the \textit{laws of thought} approach, based in philosophy \citep{boole_2009,leech_2015}.
 This approach is grounded within the discipline of logic, however problems with defining a rational reasoning process often arise when it comes to the application, whether it be with expressing a problem formally or exhausting computational resources.
 On the other hand, an agent that exhibits \textit{rational behaviour} is one that acts so as to achieve the best outcome (or expected outcome); this result may be obtained by, but is not restricted to, correct inference (in line with rational reasoning).
+The distinction between rational reasoning and behaviour in AI is closely linked to the categorisation of theoretical (or epistemic) and practical rationality that is often used to study human rationality \citep{wedgwood_2021}.
+As we will see below, the study of epistemic rationality is more grounded within philosophy, whereas it is psychology that is most concerned with rational actions \citep{knauff_2021}.